Skip to Content

 Currency rate benefits of the Cafton fx currency card

-To test the claim that the Caxton fx currency card would save you money through favourable currency conversion rates, I checked the £ to € conversion rates at the airport and in the resort, based on an assumption of £200 spending money.
+I wanted to test the claim that the Caxton fx currency card would save you money through favourable currency conversion rates.
+Below are the £ to € conversion rates at the airport and in the resort, based on an assumption of £200 spending money.

 Questions about the Caxton fx currency card

-There is lots of information on the Caxton fx website, but based on our test these are the answers I found to typical questions you might have
+There is lots of information on the Caxton fx website.
+Based on our test these are the answers I found to typical questions you might have

 How much will it cost me?